mattjohnsonpint/SimpleImpersonation/README.md

 }
 ```

-Note: As of version 1.1.0, `password` can be specified as a `SecureString`.
+The `password` parameter can be specified as a `SecureString`.
 You can still pass a regular `string` if desired, however `SecureString` is recommended.

 Be sure to specify a logon type that makes sense for what you are doing.
 For example: